forgwa/pdsnd_github/README.md

 ### Description
 Projects creates a local repository of the bikeshare Udacity project on python and pushes it to a forked remote repository in Github.

-The bikeshare projects invloves scripting of python code which loads bikeshare data from one of three major states in the US.
+The bikeshare project invloves scripting of python code which loads bikeshare data from one of three major states in the US.
 It invloves
   * Requesting the front end user to enter the name of a states
   * Filters the data by month and Udacity
   * Loads some few rows and collumns of the dataset